 The City Life: Chicago

-Our campus is located 40 miles northwest of the beautiful Windy City of Chicago.
+Our campus is located 40 miles northwest of the beautiful city of Chicago.
 Students will often take the Metra train (which is located very close to our campus) into the city.
-It has been said to be one of the most culturally diverse and fun cities in America.
-Although we cannot list all the things you can do at Chicago, here are the top 10 favorites of our international students.
+Chicago has been said to be one of the most culturally diverse and fun cities in America.
+Although we cannot list all the things you can do in the city, here are ten of the top favorites of our students.

 The Magnificent Mile